Skip to main navigation Skip to main content

 Quality Improvement Principles

 • Effective leadership and management is key to enabling settings to continuously improve.
 Those in a leadership role need to have the right knowledge, skills and experience to do this.
+There are many different types of leaders, including setting or room leaders, an individuals who lead and develop their own practice.

 • Those who lead have a central role in continuous quality improvement – they work with the setting staff to agree priorities, allocate resources, manage change and build a powerful shared vision that motivates others.